James Crawford (lawyer): At the Disruption

 James Crawford was the session clerk of the St Andrews Free Church congregation.
 He lived at 23 Elder Street in Edinburgh.

 Crawford's father Alexander started Free Church services in a granary in North Berwick on Forth Street.
 Soon after the Disruption of 1843, James Crawford W.S., conceived the idea of building a Free Church in North Berwick, in commemoration of the Martyrs of the Bass, because, as he believed, the principles for which the Martyrs suffered were the same as those for which the Free Church had seceded.
 This was the object set forth on the collecting cards circulated among his friends, which bore the picture of the Bass.
 And it was to raise funds for this purpose that he persuaded his friends Thomas M'Crie the Historian, Anderson the Martyrologist, Hugh Miller the Geologist, and Professors Fleming and Balfour to unite together in writing the book known as “The Bass Rock.”

 At the Disruption he was appointed Depute Clerk of the Free Church General Assembly, which office he continued to discharge till he died.

 Other work

 In 1854, Crawford was appointed to the Royal Commission for Consolidating the Statute Law, a royal commission to consolidate existing statutes and enactments of English law.

 Character

-In the religious poetry of the olden time Mr Crawford was much interested, and had a large and accurate acquaintanceship with the names and works of the old poets, from the Reformation downwards.
-More than one of his favourite hymns he printed in neat leaflets for letters, and for general distribution.
+Crawford was familiar with religious poetry, particularly hymns from the Reformation period onward, and could identify the names and works of poets.
+He printed selected hymns and leaflets for his own correspondence and other distribution.